millken/Plume/README.md

 Plume
 =====

+A high performace HTTP cache-proxy server which support multiple thread and plugin programming.
-Plume is a server side framework and now just support linux.
+Also Plume is a server side framework and now just support linux.
 We can develop specific plugin to accomplish specific business.
 Plume contians a simple echo plugin as default.
 We can use it like this: